Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 [Full size](/teknologi/altinnstudio/architecture/capabilities/runtime/integration/event_architecture_full.svg)

-#### Clarifications needed
+## To be analyzed and clarified
+Before the final solution can be defined the following needs to be clarified

+Functional

+- Do org want to pull or push events
+- Is 7 days retention time enough if they are given the ability to search on older events (with low throughput)
+- Define data model for events.
+The assumption is to follow [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) event schema
+- How to we filter events for party.
+Should we support events that should not be sent to end user, only org.
+Like "fraud detection".
+- Do we need to support pushing events to event grid
+- Is it a problem that one org knows about other orgs events?
+(Probably)

+Technical
+- How many hubs are needed?
+  - One Hub for the whole solution
+  - One Hub per Org?
+  -  One Hub per App/Org?
 - Do we need one Azure function for each Event Hub?
-- Do we need to support pushing events to event grid
-- Define datamodel for events.
-Assumption is to follow [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) event schema
-- How to we filter events for party.
-Should we support events that should not be sent to

-## Clarification needed

-- Do org want to pull or push events
-- Is 7 days retention time enough if they are given the ability to search on older events (with low througput)
-- What kind of automatic filtering can we do
+- What kind of automatic filtering can we do based on roles for a requester to event API.
--
+- Is there a standard for REST API to expose events we should follow.
+-  Event Hub:  Which subscription should be used? (probably one hub per org and put under the orgs subscription)
+- Event Hub: Should we capture the events to storage? (org storage)
+- Event Grid: Do we need to handle dead letters or should we ask org to check against db?